2 August, 2025 Dr Ari Ende

 Have you ever wondered what processes are involved when getting your pet desexed?

 Desexing of females is also known as spaying.
-It usually involves removing both the ovaries and uterus, however sometimes only the ovaries are removed.
+It usually involves removing both the ovaries and uterus, sometimes only the ovaries are removed.

 Desexing of males is also called as castration or neutering and it involves the removal of both testicles.